alexiscruzdavid/matrixvoice_platformio/README.md

 # MatrixVoice PlatformIO

-The current project show how build and upload any firmware for [MatrixVoice ESP32 board](https://www.matrix.one/products/voice) using [PlatformIO](https://platformio.org/) OTA or `Arduino OTA`.
+The current project show how build and upload any firmware for [MatrixVoice ESP32 board](https://www.matrix.one/products/voice) using [PlatformIO](https://platformio.org/)

-**note**: The next documentation is based on [Program Over the Air on ESP32 MATRIX Voice](https://www.hackster.io/matrix-labs/program-over-the-air-on-esp32-matrix-voice-5e76bb) documentation but it using PlatformIO instead Arduino IDE.
-You dont need IDF toolchain or any library, PlatformIO do it for you.
+**note**: The next documentation is based on [Program Over the Air on ESP32 MATRIX Voice](https://www.hackster.io/matrix-labs/program-over-the-air-on-esp32-matrix-voice-5e76bb) documentation but it using PlatformIO instead Arduino IDE. ***You dont need IDF toolchain or any library***, PlatformIO do it for you.

 ## Prerequisites